A Course on the Introduction to Quantum Software Engineering: Experience Report: Course Design and Delivery

 Each activity concluded with a structured group debrief.
 During these debriefs, groups shared their results and discussed challenges encountered during the activity.
 Class-wide discussion focused on comparing alternative solution paths, surfacing common misconceptions, and reflecting on trade-offs, rather than identifying a single correct answer.
 This format supported reflective discussion and peer learning while normalizing partial or evolving understanding.

-The participation model is readily transferable to undergraduate-only or graduate-only offerings.
-For larger offerings, the same activities are more naturally treated as lab-style exercises and can be moved to TA-led tutorial or lab sections, using brief deliverables and rubric-guided checking to maintain consistency across groups.
-Under this model, the main scaling constraint is not redesign of the activities themselves, but the availability and preparation of teaching assistants with sufficient background in quantum computing and QSE.
-Representative examples of participation activities are provided in \apprefauto{sec:participation_activities}.
+For larger offerings, these activities could be tested as TA-led tutorials or labs, using brief deliverables and rubric-guided checking.
+This adaptation was not evaluated in the first offering and would depend on access to teaching assistants with sufficient quantum computing and QSE preparation.
+Representative activities appear in \apprefauto{sec:participation_activities}{B}.